wncc/wncc.github.io/README.md

 The [community hack-wiki](https://github.com/wncc/wncc.github.io/wiki/Adding-a-Community-Hack) gives more specific details on adding your own hack.

 Once your pull request is merged, it will be reflected directly on [wncc-iitb.org][].
-We've implemented post-update hook for this!
+We've implemented post-receive hook for this!
 If you're in WnCC team and have push rights to the repo, contact <hiraysushant@gmail.com> for configuring post-update hook on your local repo.

 ----------------------------------------------------------------------------------------------------
 Still confused?
 Shoot a mailto: <hiraysushant@gmail.com> or <manishsmail@gmail.com>